versus/terraform-switcher/README.md

 curl -L https://raw.githubusercontent.com/versus/terraform-switcher/release/install.sh | bash
 ```

-### Install from source
+### Get binary releases or install from source

-Alternatively, you can install the binary from source [here](https://github.com/versus/terraform-switcher/releases)
+Alternatively, you can get releases or  install the binary from source [here](https://github.com/versus/terraform-switcher/releases)

 ## How to use:
 ### Use dropdown menu to select version